MarkDechamps/fen2pdf/README.md

 Fen2Pdf is a small tool for Chess teachers.

 It converts a pgn file with FEN notations (you can create such file easily in lichess or any chess program) to a PDF file with exercises you can print out and hand over to your students.
+It can also add a textual representation of the FEN for visualization training

 Enjoy!